Birth-death processes: Integral functionals of BDPs

 Figure \ref{fig:sis} shows how to find the minimal $\epsilon$ for a SIS process with $N=100$ individuals, $X(0)=50$, infectivity $\lambda=0.1$, recovery rate $\mu=8$, control cost $a=0.1$, and per-infected cost $b=0.3$ per unit time.
 The top traces show the cumulative distribution function of the total cost for $\epsilon=0,0.5,1,1.5,2$.
-The vertical gray line shows $W_i=7$, and we wish to keep the total cost less than 7 with probability $1-\alpha=0.95$.
-The bottom trace shows $\Pr(W_i<7)$ as a function of $\epsilon$.
-The horizontal gray dashed line shows 0.95 probability, and the vertical gray dashed line shows the smallest value of $\epsilon$ that achieves this bound.
-The result is $\epsilon\approx 3.4$.
-It is interesting to note that this procedure can be completely automated and does not require analytic insight into the SIS process beyond specification of the rates $\lambda$ and $\mu$.
-Most traditional epidemic control methods (i.e. \citet{Lefevre1981Optimal}) seek a policy to control the \emph{mean cost}.
-The analysis presented here might be useful to public health policymakers whose aim, rather than controlling average cost, is to bound the chance of catastrophe.
+The vertical gray line shows $C_i=7$, and we wish to keep the total cost less than 7 with probability $1-\alpha=0.95$.
+The bottom trace shows $\Pr(C_i<7)$ as a function of $\epsilon$.
+The horizontal gray dashed line shows 0.95 probability, and the vertical gray dashed line shows the smallest value of $\epsilon$ ($\epsilon\approx 3.4$) that achieves this bound.